-- If you provide evidence that you did not provide for your assessment.
+- ❖ If you provide evidence that you did not provide for your assessment.
 This is a change in circumstance.
 See 4.7 - If you think we failed to follow our policy or stated process, or you simply feel we could have handled your application better.
 This is a complaint.
 See 6.2 - If you disagree with a homeless decision under Part 7 of the legislation.
 This is a statutory right of review. - If you disagree with your priority award under Part 6 of the legislation.
 This is a statutory right of review. - If you have completed a period of stabilisation on reduced preference.
-This is a housing register review. - If you take legal action and the judge agrees with you and directs the Councils accordingly.
-This is a judicial review
+This is a housing register review. - ❖ If you take legal action and the judge agrees with you and directs the Councils accordingly.
+This is a judicial review - If you are unsatisfied with the outcome of your right of review.
+You may appeal.

-6.2 Complaints
+5.7 Complaints

-If an applicant is dissatisfied with any aspect of the management of their application, other than where a review can be made, they should follow the Council's published complaints procedure, available on the Council's website at https://www.southnorfolkandbroadland.gov.uk/council/compliments-suggestions-complaints or on request.
+If an applicant is dissatisfied with any aspect of the management of their application, other than where a review can be made, they should follow the Council's published complaints procedure, available on the Council's website at URL to be supplied or on request.